AdobeDocs/experience-platform.en/help/query-service/api/queries.md

 >
 >You can use the value of `_links.cancel` to [cancel your created query](#cancel-a-query).

-### Cancel a query
+### Cancel or soft delete a query

-You can request to delete a specified query by making a PATCH request to the `/queries` endpoint and providing the query's `id` value in the request path.
+You can request to cancel or soft-delete a specified query by making a PATCH request to the `/queries` endpoint and providing the query's `id` value in the request path.

 **API format**